stratumn/go-chainscript/README.md

 Note that when you update the git subtree, you must not squash your commits when merging to the master branch, otherwise the subtree update will fail because it will be unable to find the previous subtree commit.

+## Updating dependencies

+When updating dependencies (go-crypto, canonical-json, etc) we must stay backwards-compatible.
+That means that each dependency update should thoroughly check whether it introduces breaking changes in the serialized data.
+If it does, the version of some fields (link, signature) needs to be updated accordingly.